 1. Vocational Education and Training links general and vocational skills and education together.
 It allows students to combine classroom learning with hands on industry training and practice in the workplace.
 VET may be undertaken in Years 10, 11 and 12.
 VET subjects contribute to both VCE and VCAL programs.
-Recognition of VET within the VCE and the VCAL means that students who complete all or part of a nationally recognised qualification may receive credit towards satisfactory completion of their VCE and/or VCAL.
+Recognition of VET means that students who complete all or part of a nationally recognised qualification may receive credit towards satisfactory completion of their VCE.